 If you have never seen one before, they look like horses with large heads, long ears and a cow-like tail.
-There can be a lot of variety in their color, which can range from black, white, brown, grey and paint and can be striped, spotted or speckled.
+There can be a lot of variety in their color, which can range from black, white, brown, grey ,and painted and can be striped, spotted or speckled.
 They are smaller than a typical horse, and can range in size from 400 to 500 pounds.
 They typically will be seen together, as mothers and their offspring will form long-term social bonds.
-Dominate male burros are territorial and will either be with the females passing through, or on their own.
+Dominant male burros are territorial and can be found either with the females, or on their own.
 Where do they live?

 Though Death Valley has sparse vegetation and few permanent water sources, this is a great habitat for invasive burros to thrive in.
 They are typically spotted in Saline Valley, Butte Valley and along the Emigrant Canyon road, near Wildrose campground.
 Though they do travel around, they will stay near springs for water and food.
 What do they eat?

 In Death Valley, they primarily eat grass, shrubs, and desert plants for an average of 6,000 pounds of forage eaten per burro per year!
 They will often over-browse the vegetation, especially near springs.
 This has a significant negative impact on spring ecosystems, especially since some of these plant species only exist in these small, fragile habitats.